Vedic period: Society

 While Vedic society was relatively egalitarian in the sense that a distinct hierarchy of socio-economic classes or castes was absent, the Vedic period saw the emergence of a hierarchy of social classes.
 Political hierarchy was determined by rank, where rājan (tribal king or chieftain) and rājanya (tribal nobility) stood at the top, the viś (the common people) in the middle, and the dāsa and dasyu (non-Indo-Aryan servants) at the bottom.
 The words Brahamana and Kshatriya occur in various family books of the Rigveda, but they are not associated with the term varna.
 The words Vaishya and Shudra are absent.
-Verses of the Rigveda, such as 3.44-45, indicate the absence of strict social hierarchy and the existence of social mobility:
+Verses of the Rigveda, such as 3.44–45, indicate the absence of strict social hierarchy and the existence of social mobility:

 The institution of marriage was important and different types of marriages— monogamy, polygyny and polyandry are mentioned in the Rigveda.
 Both women sages and female gods were known to Vedic Aryans.
 Women could choose their husbands and could remarry if their husbands died or disappeared.
 The wife enjoyed a respectable position.
 People consumed milk, milk products, grains, fruits and vegetables.
-Meat eating is mentioned; however, cows are labeled aghnya (not to be killed).
+Meat eating is mentioned; however, cows are labelled aghnya (not to be killed).
 Clothes of cotton, wool and animal skin were worn.
 Soma and sura were popular drinks in the Vedic society, of which soma was sanctified by religion.
 Flute (vana), lute (vina), harp, cymbals and drums were the musical instruments played and a heptatonic scale was used.
 Dancing, dramas, chariot racing and gambling were other popular pastimes.